sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/ledaps/README.md

     setenv LEDAPS_AUX_DIR "directory_saved_auxiliary_files")
 ```

   * Download (from Github USGS-EROS surface-reflectance project) and install source files.
 The following build will create a list of executable files under $PREFIX/bin (tested in Linux with the gcc and gfortran compiler).
-It will also copy various scripts from the scripts directory up the the $PREFIX/bin directory.
+It will also copy various scripts from the scripts directory to the $PREFIX/bin directory.
 ```
     cd ledaps\ledapsSrc\src
     make